China agrees US$9b currency swap with Argentina

 Argentina's central bank will be able to draw on these funds in an emergency.

-The agreement followed the G-20 summit in Buenos Aires, as Chinese President Xi Jinping was received by his Argentine counterpart Mauricio Macri for a state visit.
+The agreement followed the Group of 20 summit in Buenos Aires, as Chinese President Xi Jinping was received by his Argentine counterpart Mauricio Macri for a state visit.

 The two countries signed 30 trade and financial agreements in total.